sohamsolankii/CodeMate/README.md

 ### Server-Side (Backend)

 - **Database Connection**: Connects to MongoDB using `Mongoose` for secure and scalable data management.
-- **API Endpoints**: RESTful API for handling user, profiles, chats, and other data.
+- **API Endpoints**: RESTful API for handling users, profiles, chats, and other data.
 - **Real-Time Communication**: Powered by `Socket.io` for real-time messaging.
 - **Secure Payment Integration**: Seamless payment integration through the `Razorpay` payment gateway for secure transactions.
 - **Scheduled Notifications**: Cron jobs for sending daily alerts and regular notifications.